MayuriMane1502/Pharmacy-Management-System-by-MayuriMane/README.md

-# Pharmcy-Management-System by Mayuri Mane
+# Pharmacy-Management-System by Mayuri Mane